Pikes Peak Urban Gardens was formed in the winter of 2007 in response to the need for more community gardens in the Pikes Peak region.

 In 2016 we partnered with Penrose Hospital to grow fresh, organic food for the hospital kitchen.

-As of January 1, 2017 Pikes Peak Urban Gardens is an independent non-profit.
+As of January 1, 2017 Pikes Peak Urban Gardens became an independent non-profit.
 Thank you Pikes Peak Community Foundation for all you did for us to get us to where we are today!

 Come watch us grow!